Wreath products in the automorphism group of a full shift: Introduction

-Next, one may consider nilpotent groups.
-Now, whether there are \emph{any} finitely-generated nilpotent groups in $\mathcal{G}$ (which are not virtually abelian) is a major open problem.
-The issue is that such groups always contain a copy of the three-dimensional integer Heisenberg group with presentation $\langle a, b \;|\; [a, [a, b]] = [b, [a, b]] \rangle$, and this group has a distorted $\Z$-subgroup (namely $\langle [a, b] \rangle$).
+and this group has a distorted $\Z$-subgroup (namely $\langle [a, b] \rangle$).
 We only know a single example of a distorted $\Z$-subgroup in the automorphism group of a $\Z$-subshift \cite{CaSa22} and have no reason to believe it is the center of a Heisenberg subgroup.
 The question of whether the Heisenberg group is in $\mathcal{G}$ is essentially due to Kim and Roush \cite{KiRo90}.

 Next, one may consider metabelian groups.
 Again we are in trouble already with the most basic finitely-generated examples, as the Baumslag-Solitar group $\Z[1/2] \rtimes \Z$ contains a copy of $\Z[1/2]$.
 It also has distortion elements, and here the situation is worse than with the Heisenberg group, as the distortion function is exponential (much faster than the rate demonstrated for the example in \cite{CaSa22}).